bjornmeansbear/lectureScripts/ClimateDesigners.md

 Clmate Designers as a community has two main goals:

-### The Climate Designer Mission
+### The Climate Designer Mission - from site

 1. To provide the resources, knowledge, and community for designers to take climate action in their work.
 2. To inspire, motivate, and graduate climate designers by providing climate-focused resources for design educators.

 ## 2. BauErden